A bimonthly magazine of

 How detailed does my article proposal need to be?
 What topics are appropriate?

 Note that The G&LR is not a scholarly journal but a bimonthly magazine for a general, albeit educated, readership.
-The article should not be a chapter from or version of a dissertation.
+If your project is a thesis or dissertation, your article must be significantly different from your thesis/dissertation chapter(s) to ensure it is accessible to a wider audience.

 What expenses are eligible for grant funding use?

 Any expenses that directly or indirectly support the applicant’s project and/or G&LR article are eligible.
 Covering basic living expenses within the duration of the project, such as rent, utilities, food, etc., are included under these guidelines.
-Other eligible expenses include travel for research, compensation for labor, gifts for interviewees, laptop, audio recording equipment, transcription software, art materials, exhibit costs, etc.
+Other eligible expenses include travel for research, compensation for labor, compensation for interviewees, audio recording equipment, transcription software, art materials, exhibit costs, etc.

-Can I ask for less than the full $7,500?
+Can I ask for less than the full $5,000?

-Can I ask for more than the full $7,500?
+Can I ask for more than the full $5,000?

 How detailed does my budget need to be?

 As detailed as possible.
-We encourage applicants to break down their budget into an itemized list or table and show how they are making their estimates whenever possible.
-For example, including a link to an audio recorder or research materials, referencing Google Flights for travel estimates, or using government per diem rates.
+We encourage applicants to break down their budget into an itemized list or table and show how they are making their estimates whenever possible: for example, including a link to an audio recorder or research materials, referencing Google Flights for travel estimates, or using government per diem rates.

 What is a budget narrative?
 How is it different from a budget?